Sailboat Wind Generators and

 There's no doubt that a sailboat wind generator will make a significant contribution to the amps on call-up duty in your battery bank.
 And the more wind - up to a point - the greater will be the contribution.

-A wind generator, or wind-charger as they're also known, senses only the apparent wind rather than the true wind, which is why they are much more effective on some points of sail than others.
+A wind generator, wind turbine or wind charger as they're also known, senses only the apparent wind rather than the true wind, which is why they are much more effective on some points of sail than others.

 On a typical tradewind Atlantic crossing for example, with the wind astern, their performance is likely to be disappointing.
 With say a 15 knot following wind and a boat speed of 6 knot, the resulting 9 knots blowing through the blades, your sailboat wind charger won't be earning its keep.